 In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act" or the "Act") was passed into law.
-The Dodd-Frank Act is a sweeping piece of legislation and the financial services industry continues to assess its implications and implement necessary changes in procedures and business practices.
+The Dodd-Frank Act is a sweeping piece of legislation and the financial services industry continues to implement necessary changes in procedures and business practices.
 The Act established the Consumer Financial Protection Bureau ("CFPB") to regulate consumer financial products and services.
-Although many rules have been implemented, the full impact will not be known for years as revisions and the development of additional rules continue, and as Congress and the new administration consider amending part of the Act.
+Although many rules have been implemented, the full impact will not be known for years as rule revisions and the enforcement of rules continue to evolve, as the courts consider limits of CFPB's authority.
 Enforcement actions are in the early stages and the effects of possible litigation related to the regulations remains unknown.